Arbitration: DRVM LLC

 • Right when I’m about to go to federal court

-• Right after I set a hard AI-arbitrator deadline
+• Right after I set a hard deadline

 • Right as they’re trying to reframe this as “just wages”